matwerber1/aws-alexa-smart-home-demo/README.md

     Save the changes and notice within the MOS terminal that the device received a message on the shadow/update MQTT topic that there is a difference between the device's reported and desired state.
 Note that the device then updates the device's reported state and publishes this new state to the AWS IoT shadow.

 6. Now, the fun part!
-Talk to your Alexa device and test any of the following directives:
+Again, talk to your Alexa device but this time see how it interacts with the device to change modes, get the current temperature, or update the target setpoint:

     * "Alexa, set thermostat to COOL"
     * "Alexa, set thermostat to OFF"